Ericwangjianqi/Deepvista-Quiz/README.md

    - Open the `index.html` file directly in your web browser.

 You should now be able to interact with the chatbot in your browser.

+---

+## AI Coder Usage Declaration

+This project was developed with the assistance of an AI coding tool.

+- **Tool Used:** Cursor
+- **Prompt Record:**
+  - *(copy of the project description), What framework do I need to build to complete such a project, and what are the specific functions of each file*
+  - *What parts do I need to implement for main.py in the backend folder, and what libraries do I need to use?*
+  - *Please help me build a website using HTML in the frontend folder.
+The website should have a dialogue box between the user and AI, an input area for the user, a send button for clicking, and the ability to see messages sent by the user and AI replies.
+The design style should be simple and aesthetically pleasing*
+  - *To achieve the connection between the frontend and backend, list the functions I need to implement in script.js*